qemu/qemu/docs/devel/migration/main.rst

 intermediate temporary structure to be populated with migration data and then transferred to the main structure.

-If you use memory API functions that update memory layout outside initialization (i.e., in response to a guest action), this is a strong indication that you need to call these functions in a ``post_load`` callback.
+If you use memory or portio_list API functions that update memory layout outside initialization (i.e., in response to a guest action), this is a strong indication that you need to call these functions in a ``post_load`` callback.
-Examples of such memory API functions are:
+Examples of such API functions are:

   - memory_region_add_subregion()
   - memory_region_del_subregion()